 - Begin this activity by having your child brainstorm a list of things that pop into her mind when she thinks about Valentine’s Day (hearts, cards, love, candy, etc.).

 - After completing this brainstorming activity, review with her the haiku format.
-Haiku has three lines one right after the other.
+Haiku has three lines, one right after the other.
 Each line has a certain number of syllables: the first line has five syllables, the second has seven, and the third has five.
-There are no firm rules regarding capitalization and punctuation in English haiku, nor does haiku have to be in complete sentences.
+Inform your child that there are no firm rules regarding capitalization and punctuation in English haiku, and that her haiku lines don't have to be in complete sentences.

 - Before she begins writing her poem, you may want to review some simple syllable counting with her to ensure that she is confident in this skill.